Skip to main content

 Magnetic resonance imaging (MRI)

-MRI uses a magnet, radio waves, and a computer to make a series of detailed pictures of areas inside the body, such as the pelvis or abdomen.
-This procedure is also called nuclear magnetic resonance imaging.
+MRI uses a magnet, radio waves, and a computer to make a series of detailed pictures of areas of the body, such as the pelvis or abdomen.
+This procedure is also called nuclear magnetic resonance imaging (NMRI).

 Ultrasound exam